openhab/openhab1-addons/bundles/binding/org.openhab.binding.cardio2e/README.md

 # Cardio2e Binding
-The openHAB Cardio2e binding allows one to connect to Secant Cardio IIé home automation system installations.
-Dimming or switching lights on and off, switching devices on and off, activating roller shutters, executing escenarios, managing HVACs or activating system security are only some examples.
+The openHAB Cardio2e binding allows connecting to Secant Cardio IIé home automation system installations.
+Dimming or switching lights on and off, switching devices on and off, activating roller shutters, executing scenarios, managing HVACs or activating system security are only some examples.

-To access your Cardio system you need an RS-232 interface (like e.g. a Prolific PL-2303 based USB to RS-232 converter interface) and a DB-9 to RJ-11 cable suitable for either Cardio PC or Cardio ACC port.
+To access your Cardio system you need an RS-232 interface (e.g. a Prolific PL-2303 based USB to RS-232 converter interface) and a DB-9 to RJ-11 cable suitable for either Cardio PC or Cardio ACC port.
 You can use this [schema](https://github.com/openhab/openhab1-addons/files/999699/PcCardio_Cable.pdf&sa=D&ust=1528711214015000) to build your Cardio PC port cable.

 > Note: You can also use the Cardio accessory port (ACC) instead of PC port, so you must crimp the RJ-11 in reverse order, exchange RD and TD signals from the DB-9 connector with respect to the previous PC schematic (pins 2 and 3) and do not connect pin 7.